TimLuq/bytedata/README.md

 Enables integration with the `http-body` crate (version `>=1.0.0, <2`).
 The trait `http_body::Body` is then implemented for `ByteData` and `SharedBytes` (if `alloc` feature is used).

+### queue

+Enables the `ByteQueue` type which is a queue of `ByteData` objects that can be pushed to and popped from.
+Unless the `alloc` feature is enabled, the queue will be limited to a maximum size of 8 elements.